LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 ## Representing Filesystem Events in Rx

 Let's look at something a little more realistic.
 This is a wrapper around .NET's `FileSystemWatcher`, presenting filesystem change notifications as an `IObservable<FileSystemEventArgs>`.
 (Note: this is not necessarily the best design for an Rx `FileSystemWatcher` wrapper.
-The watcher provides events for several different types of change, and one of them, `Renamed`, provides details as an `RenamedEventArgs`.
-That derives from `FileSystemEventArgs` so collapsing everything down to a single event stream does work, but this would be inconvenient for applications that wanted access to the details of rename events.
+The watcher provides events for several different types of change, and one of them, `Renamed`, provides details as a `RenamedEventArgs`.
+This derives from `FileSystemEventArgs` so collapsing everything down to a single event stream does work, but this would be inconvenient for applications that wanted access to the details of rename events.
 A more serious design problem is that this is incapable of reporting more than one event from `FileSystemWatcher.Error`.
 Such errors might be transient and recoverable, in which case an application might want to continue operating, but since this class chooses to represent everything with a single `IObservable<T>`, it reports errors by invoking the observer's `OnError`, at which point the rules of Rx oblige us to stop.
 It would be possible to work around this with Rx's `Retry` operator, which can automatically resubscribe after an error, but it might be better to offer a separate `IObservable<ErrorEventArgs>` so that we can report errors in a non-terminating way.
 However, the additional complication of that won't always be warranted—the simplicity of this design means it will be a good fit for some applications.
 As is often the way with software design, there isn't a one-size-fits-all approach.)

 ```cs
 // Represents filesystem changes as an Rx observable sequence.